-- C. The fly may have one set of dumbbell eyes (up to size medium), one bead, or one cone head.
+C. The fly may have one set of dumbbell eyes (up to size medium), one bead, or one cone head.
 Lead or non-lead wire may be used in the construction of the fly.
 Non-lead weight may be added to the leader.
-Appendages that alter the profile of an artificial fly, or bodies or heads made of molded or shaped plastic, silicone, rubber or metal are not permitted.
-(Examples are molded or shaped imitation worms, eggs, baitfish, maggots, twisters or the like).
-Rounded material is acceptable, as it is extruded.
-Spinner blades, rattles and swivels are prohibited. - D. The guide must approve the angler's fly selection before 8:30 a.m. - E. Angler must declare his/her fly by 8:30AM or when the boat launches, whichever is earlier.
-No fishing before 8:30AM is permitted.
-If the guide questions the legality of the chosen fly, the guide must inform the contestant of such.
-The contestant must then present that fly to a One Fly Board, or other Staff, member within two hours after fishing ends that day. - F. Strike indicators may be no larger than 3/4 inch in any
+Appendages that alter the profile of an artificial fly, or bodies or heads made of molded or shaped plastic, silicone, rubber or metal are not permitted (examples are molded or shaped imitation worms, eggs, baitfish, maggots, twisters or the like).
+Rubber legs are acceptable but other types of extruded rubber materials (such as might be used in a fly body or tail) are not acceptable.
+Spinner blades, rattles and swivels are prohibited.

-- dimension.
-Flies, even those with broken hooks, are not allowed to be used as an indicator. - G. Repair of flies may be done only with the use of adhesive.
+- D. Angler must declare his/her fly and the guide must approve the angler's fly selection by 8:30am or when the boat launches, whichever is earlier.
+If the guide approves an illegal fly, the angler and guide are equally responsible for its use and no points will be awarded for fish caught that day on that fly.
+Conversely, if the guide questions the legality of the chosen fly, the guide must inform the contestant of such.
+The contestant must then present that fly to a One Fly Board member, or other staff member after fishing ends that day. - E. Strike indicators may be no larger than 3/4 inch in any dimension.
+Flies, even those with broken hooks, are not allowed to be used as an indicator. - F. Repair of flies may be done only with the use of adhesive and the material that originally came on the fly.
 Any re-tying of the fly with thread or fly-tying materials is prohibited.
 Broken hooks may be re-sharpened.